rafadc/mySQL-replication-tutorial/README.md

 If we had more slave we should do this process in each of them.
 But since we only have 2 machines this is not a problem for us.

-If we want to make sure that our config is correct we can run in both machines
+If we want to make sure that our configuration is correct we can run in both machines

 ```
 SHOW SLAVE STATUS\G